yasirkula/UnityNativeShare/README.md

 Here, you should change **MY_UNIQUE_AUTHORITY** with a **unique string**.
 That is important because two apps with the same **android:authorities** string in their `<provider>` tag can't be installed on the same device.
 Just make it something unique, like your bundle identifier, if you like.

 To verify this step, you can check the contents of *Temp/StagingArea/AndroidManifest.xml* to see if the *<provider ... />* is still there **after** building your project to Android.

+**NOTE:** if you are also using the [NativeCamera](https://github.com/yasirkula/UnityNativeCamera/) plugin, make sure that each plugin's provider has a different **android:authorities** string.

 ### iOS Setup